6 of family drown as car plunges into pond in UP | Law-Order

 - India

-Six members of a family drowned as their car overturned and fell in a pond here on Friday, police said.
+Six members of a family drowned as their car overturned and fell in a pond on the Balrampur-Tulsipur road on Friday, police said.

-The incident took place near Lokhava village in the Maharajganj Terai police station area of Balrampur district when the family was travelling to the Devi Patan temple for Uttkarsh's birthday, they said.
+The incident took place near Lokhava village in the Maharajganj Terai police station area around 9 am when the family was travelling to the Devi Patan temple for Uttkarsh's birthday, they said.

+The six victims were evacuated with the help of the villagers.
+Soumya and Lily were rescued alive but died soon after, according to locals.

-With the help of the villagers, the victims were evacuated and sent to the District Memorial Hospital where doctors declared them dead, Additional Superintendent of Police Arvind Kumar Mishra said, adding the bodies were sent for postmortem.
+The six were sent to the District Memorial Hospital where doctors declared them dead, Additional Superintendent of Police Arvind Kumar Mishra said, adding the bodies were sent for postmortem.
+Chief Medical Superintendent Arun Srivastava said that all the six persons were brought in dead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)